gekkeabt/LeasyCMS/README.md

 they don't want to start from sketch.
 Also people who want to make a simple website can use it.
 Because it is simple and lightweight everybody can use it.
 It is smaller than 1 MB.

-Changelog 3.2
+Changelog 4.0
 --------
+- A Whole new design, better ofcourse
 - Better structure in the files
 - Code is better organized
+- Better menu, which is on every page
+- New dashboard
-- A simpeler text editor
+- A lot of bug fixes
-- Bugs in the default theme are fixed
-- And some more little changes
+- And more!

 Installation
 --------